MISSION & VISION

 We are working to strengthen the St. Johns & Cathedral Park neighborhoods in Portland, OR through people-centered economic development and community building.
 We envision a thriving, diverse, and just community where everyone has access to affordable housing, benefits from economic opportunity, and is civically engaged.

-We engage in activities to support our mission and vision in four key areas:
+We engage in activities to support our mission and vision in five key areas:

-3) advocating for more affordable housing in the neighborhood; and
+- Advocating for more affordable housing in the neighborhood, and;

 We believe in transparency

 We believe in open dialogue, seeking community feedback, asking questions and giving honest answers.

 We are design thinkers

 We believe in reflection, continuous learning and being creative to improve all aspects of our work.

 We invest in our staff and their professional development.

 We work hard & we laugh hard